enmasseio/evejs/docs/transports.md

   Optional.
 If true, messages to local agents are not send via WebSocket but delivered immediately.
 Setting `localShortcut` to `false` can be useful for debugging and testing purposes.
+- `reconnectDelay: boolean`
+  Optional.
+Delay in milliseconds for reconnecting a broken connection.
+  10000 ms by default.
+Connections are only automatically reconnected after there has been an established connection.